camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/standalone/chapters/02-configuration/01-database.html.md

 ---

-camunda standalone webapp is initially configured using a file-based `h2` database and an Apache Commons DBCP datasource.
+The camunda standalone webapp is initially configured using a file-based `H2` database and an Apache Commons DBCP datasource.
 The `h2` database is only useful for demo purposes.
 If you want to use the standalone webapp in production we recommend using a different database.

-In order to configure another database edit the file named `WEB-INF/applicationContext.xml` inside the `camunda-webapp-SERVER-standalone-VERSION.war`.
-Edit the following section with configuration values appropriate for your database.
+In order to configure another database, edit the file named `WEB-INF/applicationContext.xml` inside the `camunda-webapp-SERVER-standalone-VERSION.war`.
+Edit the following section with the appropriate configuration values for your database.

 ```xml
 <bean id="dataSource" class="org.springframework.jdbc.datasource.TransactionAwareDataSourceProxy">